SteveLauC/Notes/database/Database_System_Concepts/Ch14_Indexing.md

       And incontiuous memory (tree, or linked list) is not good for caching.

+      And, compared to a B+Tree, searching a BST needs more random access, in both memory and disk, this will get worse when there are more elements stored in the BST.

+      > Putting things tother and making a tree wider to reduce random access.

    4. B-Tree

       Using B-Tree as an index file: